 The Mistletoe Mittens Pattern includes an optional lining and a seam across the palm for optimal comfort and easy movement.
 It includes 13 sizes (infant to men’s large) and can be made from fleece, minky, knit, thermal, or even upcycled sweaters.
 Click below for more info:

 The Mistletoe Mittens are a big hit with our customers.
-Check out the listing and see tons of reviews showing how easy they are to sew up.
-Let’s make a pair together, shall we?
+Check out the list and see tons of reviews showing how easy they are to sew up.
+Then download the pattern and get to work.

 How to Sew Mittens Using the Mistletoe Mittens Pattern